Serve up a taste of fall with these colorful, nutritious baked chips made from a rainbow of root veggies.

-Folate, vitamin C, beta carotene, antioxidants, phytochemicals, fiber, enzymes… these are just a few reasons why including root veggies in your diet is beneficial!
-And if there is one way that I think is the easiest to get your kids to eat them, it’s sliced thinly and baked, just like chips!
-These are so delicious, you are going to want to make plenty for everyone.
+Folate, vitamin C, beta carotene, antioxidants, phytochemicals, fiber, enzymes… these are just a few reasons why including root veggies in your diet is beneficial.
+And if there is one way that may be the easiest for kids to love, it’s sliced thinly and baked, just like chips!
+These are so delicious, you’ll want to make plenty for everyone.

-The root veggies we used for our chips included the following:
+The root veggies we used for our chips included:

 - Sweet Potato

 - Russet Potato

 Root Veggie Chips Recipe

 How to Make Root Veggie Chips

 To turn your root veggies into chips is easy.
 First, we washed, peeled, and sliced them as thin as we could.
 We used a mandolin, which is actually the best way to get uniform thickness.
 This helps in baking because you don’t want some thin slices and some thick ones.
 The thin ones become burned while the thick ones never cook through.
 However, I hate the mandolin!
 As I posted yesterday on Instagram, the mandolin seriously took a huge chunk out of my finger!
 I would NOT recommend letting your kids use the mandolin.
 I’m totally regretting letting myself use it!

 After you have your slices, then place all your veggies in a bowl and drizzle with olive oil.
 Mix it around until both sides are coated with olive oil.

 Arrange your slices on a cookie sheet, and sprinkle with salt.
 Bake at 400 degrees for about 30 minutes.
 Check occasionally.
 You want the slices to be dry and crispy, but not burned!